New York Pricing, May 2026

 What is the NYSERDA Comfort Home rebate?

 NYSERDA Comfort Home is the New York State Energy Research and Development Authority's flagship residential energy-efficiency program.
-For tankless water heaters, the program pays up to $700 for ENERGY STAR Most Efficient condensing gas tankless installed by a participating contractor (with additional adders for income-qualified households).
-The rebate stacks with the federal 25C credit, bringing combined incentives to $1,300 on a typical install.
+For tankless water heaters, it has paid rebates on ENERGY STAR Most Efficient condensing gas tankless installed by a participating contractor, with additional adders for income-qualified households; check NYSERDA's current program schedule and dsireusa.org for current amounts before purchase.
+The federal Section 25C credit no longer stacks on top: it ended for any unit placed in service after December 31, 2025, under the One Big Beautiful Bill Act.

 Are NYC permits really that expensive?